ebzzry/marie/README.md

 $ git clone https://github.com/ebzzry/mof ~/common-lisp/mof
 ```

-Then load it with:
+Then load it:

 ```
 $ sbcl
 * (asdf:make :mof)
 ```

-To list the symbols exported by this package:
+To return the symbols exported by this package:

 ```
-* (mof:print-symbols :mof)
+* (mof:symbols :mof)
 ```